Skip to content

 • If you are thinking of having children, you need Gold Cover, which has a waiting period of 12 months before you can make a claim.

-• If you want your baby to be covered under your policy when they are born, most health insurers require you take out a family policy 12 months before the baby is born but some health funds require up to 12 months.
+• If you want your baby to be covered under your policy when they are born, check your health insurer’s requirements.

 What is the best health insurance for young couples?

-If you are both young and healthy and you simply want to minimise your tax, you may want to take out a lower tier of Hospital Cover.
+If you are both young and healthy and simply want to minimise your tax, you may want to take out a lower tier of Hospital Cover.

 A lower tier is Basic or Bronze Hospital Cover:

-A couple earning under $186,000 a year
+A couple earning less than $194,000 a year

-A couple earning over $186,000 a year
+A couple earning more than $302,000 a year

 As they are both under 30, they are entitled to the Age-based Discount on their Hospital Cover.
 Noot is 25 so she is entitled to a 10% discount.
-Darren is 29 so he is entitled to 2% discount.
-If they take out a couples policy, their combined discount is 6%.
+Darren is 29 so he is entitled to a 2% discount.
+If they take out a combined policy, their combined discount is 6%.

-Noot and Darren decide to take out 2 single Basic Hospital Cover policies from an insurer that offers the Age-based Discount.
+Noot and Darren decide to take out 2 separate Basic Hospital Cover policies from an insurer that offers the Age-based Discount.
 This means Noot can take advantage of the 24.608% discount and the 10% Age-based Discount on her policy.
 Darren will receive a 2% Age-based Discount on his policy.

 If you are about to start a family, you may want to take out Gold Hospital Cover, which includes Pregnancy and Birth.